Analysing the state of global health governance and its application in crisis

 - Providing for Peacekeeping, International Peace Institute, New York

-The Global Health Governance project has researchers who have worked in research and consultancy projects with the government sector, international organizations, and civil society.
-If you would like to enquire about an existing or potential future project please email Associate Professor Sara Davies here.
+The Global Health Governance project has researchers who have worked in research and consultancy projects with the government sector, international organisations, and civil society.
+If you would like to enquire about an existing or potential future project please email Associate Professor Sara Davies.